Seattle Wrongful Death Lawyer

 Wrongful death in Seattle can occur in many circumstances.
-In 2015, car accidents alone took 553 lives in Washington state.
+In 2015, truck and car accidents alone took 553 lives in Washington state.
 Knowing how your loved one died is one of the first steps toward obtaining financial compensation in a negligence claim.
 Some types of incidents cause wrongful death more than others.

 - Auto accident